 I made the cake batter by creaming together 220g butter and 220g soft light brown sugar.
 I then added 4 eggs and 1 tsp vanilla extract, and mixed well.
 Then I folded in 220g self raising flour and 1 1/2 tsp mixed spice.
 And finally mixed in 1 tbsp brandy.
 This makes about 15 large cupcakes.

 I baked in a muffin tray on 190C/375F/Gas Mark 5, for 15-20 minutes, until they were golden brown.

 I cut out little divets from the cakes with a sharp knife.

 And filled them up with a luxury mincemeat from Tesco that was laced with brandy and port.
-This is the one I used.

 I made the buttercream by mixing 340g icing sugar, 170g butter, 2 heaped tsp cream cheese, and 3 capfuls brandy.
 God this tasted good!
 Brandy is delicious stuff!

 I used my large star nozzle from Jane Asher to pipe the icing onto the cupcakes.

 I got the butterscotch sauce recipe from Whitworths Sugar.
 I made it by melting 125g butter, 175g soft light brown sugar, and 150ml double cream.
 Let it simmer gently for 3-4 mins, then cool until thick.
 I also added a capful of brandy, because it makes everything taste better!

 I drizzled the sauce onto the cupcakes.
 It was better the next day when it had really thickened up.